 While he is in charge, Stewart said “One man can’t do it.”
 He credits the work of his ranch hands who are “more like family” who make sure the operation stays fluent.
 The livestock must be tended to seven days a week, 365 days a year.
 There is no “day off” in the business.

 Stewart lives on the ranch 18 miles north of Mooreland with his family, wife, Shay, and his three children, Chase, Brooke, and Jade.
-Chase will be attending NWOSU in Alva, OK and the girls are students in the Mooreland school system.
+Chase attend's NWOSU in Alva, OK and the girls are students in the Mooreland school system.
 Chase is listed on the company website as one of several in charge of the livestock operation.

 The ranch corrals and an elaborate country home constructed by Heath and his ranch hands using native cedar cut from nearby canyons are located just off State Highway 50, 17 miles northeast of Mooreland.
 There are five full time employees on the ranch in addition to Stewart, two of them living in the cedar house.